vegaprotocol/specs/specs/0000-setting-fees-and-rewarding-mms.md

 - **Liquidity**: measured as per [liquidity measurement spec](0034-prob-weighted-liquidity-measure.ipynb) (but it's basically volume on the book weighted by the probability of trading)
 - **Supplied liquidity**: this counts only the liquidity provided through the special market making order that market makers have committed to as per [market maker order spec](????.md)
 - **Liquidity demand window length `t_liquidity_window`**: sets the length of the window over which we estimate liquidity demand for fee setting purposes.
 This is a network parameter.
-- **Liquidity demand estimate**: as defined in [liquidity monitoring](????-liquidity-monitoring.md) spec we use maximum open interest in the market captured between `max(t-t_liquidity_window,0)` and the current time `t`.
-Here time `t=0` denotes the end of market opening auction.
+- **Liquidity demand estimate**: as defined in [liquidity demand estimate spes](????-liquidity-demand-estimate.md) using `t_fee_liquidity_window` which is a network paratemer.
 - **Sufficient liquidity trigger `c_2`**: a network parameter `c_2` defined in [liquidity monitoring](????-liquidity-monitoring.md) spec.
 - **Market value estimate** is calculated to be the estimated fee income for the entire future existence of the market using recent fee income.
 See further in this spec for details.

 ## Calculating market fees

-As part of the market making order type, the market maker submits their desired fee level for the market.
-Here we describe how the market fee is set from all these submitted values.
+As part of the [commit liquidity network transaction ](????-mm-mechanics.md), the market maker submits their desired fee level for the market.
+Here we describe how the market fee is set from the values submitted by all market makers for a given market.
 First, we produce a list of pairs which capture committed liquidity of each mm together with their desired fee and arrange this list in an increasing order by fee amount.
 Thus we have
 ```
 [MM 1 liquidity, MM 1 fee]